-Disclosure: there is no financial relationship between me and Time4APint.
+Disclosure: there is no financial relationship between the #watchnerd and Time4APint.

 Sometimes it’s best just to admit when you’re wrong.
 And I’m almost *always* wrong.
 As way of apology, here are a few links, errata and other information to assist you in navigating through the mess I created of Chris Mann’s rather lovely podcast series, Time4aPint.